Code-Institute-Submissions/S/README.md

 ## Credits

 ### Content
-All content in the "About Me/À Propos" and "Work/Travail" sections in this portfolio site were written by me.
+All content on the website were written by me.

 ### Media

 All photos were taken from [Pexels](https://www.pexels.com/), a stock image library, with the exception of the photo of myself in the background of the 'about me/À Propos' section in the desktop view.
 A greyscale filter was applied to each one prior to upload to preserve the greyscale theme.

 ### Acknowledgements